Mrkbingham/laravel-tableau/README.md

 Config::set('tableau.credentials.pat_name', 'new_server_pat_name');
 Config::set('tableau.credentials.pat_secret', 'new_server_pat_secret');

-$tableau = new TableauApi();
+$tableau = new TableauAPI();
 ```

 ### Authentication

 You don't need to manually authenticate.
-The `TableauApi` class automatically manages authentication tokens and reuses
+The `TableauAPI` class automatically manages authentication tokens and reuses
 them as long as they remain valid.

 ## Testing